 The 2012 ITA Midwest Region Assistant Coach of the Year, Justin Kronauge has transferred his expertise as a collegiate player to the coaching realms.
-Hired in 2010 by his mentor, Ty Tucker, Kronauge has been a tremendous asset to the Buckeyes the past four seasons and subsequently was named associate head coach during the summer of 2013.
+Hired in 2010 by his mentor, Ty Tucker, Kronauge has been a tremendous asset to the Buckeyes the past five seasons and subsequently was named associate head coach during the summer of 2013.

 In his five seasons as the assistant coach, Kronauge helped guide the Buckeyes to a combined 153-21 record.
 In 2011, the Scarlet and Gray posted a 34-3 overall mark en route to their sixth consecutive Big Ten Conference regular-season and tournament titles.
 The next year, Kronauge and the Buckeyes amassed a 34-4 ledger and concluded the conference regular season in first place.
 In 2013, the Buckeyes posted a 35-3 record and won both the Big Ten regular-season and tournament crowns.
 The 2014 season saw Ohio State post a 33-4 mark, win the Big Ten regular season and tournament titles as well as the NCAA Indoor National Championship.
 Last year, the Buckeyes captured their 10th-straight Big Ten regular season title and notched their 200th-consecutive home victory.
 Additionally, during the past five campaigns, Kronauge has guided some of his former teammates to impressive runs at the NCAA tournament, including a semifinal finish in 2013.